 If you think there are legal reasons why someone shouldn’t get married or have a civil union, you can lodge a caveat or notice of objection.

 A caveat (for marriages) or a notice of objection (for civil unions) is a written document that explains the legal reasons why you think someone shouldn’t be allowed a marriage licence.

 Or you can take it to a registry office in Auckland, Manukau, Wellington or Christchurch.

 It costs $55 to lodge a caveat or objection.

 An objection lasts for one year unless you withdraw it.

-If the couple apply for a marriage licence at a registry office that's received your notice of objection, the Registrar of Marriages sends the objection to the Family Court.
+If the couple apply for a marriage licence, the Registrar of Marriages sends the objection to the Family Court.
 The court decides whether the objection is valid or not.

 If the court thinks the objection wasn’t valid, they’ll cancel it.
 They can also tell you to pay compensation to the couple if they think the objection was unreasonable or intended to annoy or distress the couple.